rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 You can find the original version of the tutorials [here](https://github.com/rust-embedded/rust-raspi3-OS-tutorials/tree/original_version).
-They are worth checking out for some advanced features that are not yet rewritten, like _virtual memory_ or _exception handling_.
-They will be ported over soon, though (if time permits).
+They are worth checking out for some advanced features that are not yet rewritten, like _exception handling_.
+They will be ported over soon, though.

 Some info on the rewrite and in general:
 - I will first add